 I also build a passive tilting system, which could be easialy addapted towards my current vat carrier.
 It could also be locked, so there is no tilting or only active tilting.|

 Like the active tilting, this one can also tilt about 2 [degrees].
 So in total 4 [deg], should be sufficient...

 This was a very easy update. :)

 While continueing some simple test, and refill the vat with FunToDo resin, 2 other prints came out very nice.
 The first is a quality test between FDM printing & DLP printing.
 The white object, is the Marvin key chain, which was printed on a 3D Hubs party.
 It's a very nice FDM print, which is 25 [mm] tall and a layer thickness of ~0.1 [mm].
 The black version is my DLP print, which has a layer height of 0.05 [mm].
 Like shown, the DLP print is just a little smoother.
 Now the printer starts listening to me, it's also time for printing a 60 [mm] Eiffel Tower.
-Yeah, this was worth all those hours for building, testing, adjusting, more testing & frustrations.. :)
+Yeah, this was worth all those hours: building, testing, adjusting & testing again... :-)